 Most major stores have policies and procedures about what to do if somebody claims injury, and one such policy is to photograph the area.

 I've dealt with these issues often.
 As such, I am familiar with the store polices and I can name at least 15 stores that require their sales associates to take photos of the area and send them to risk management.
 It's essential to do this or to ask anyone with a camera in the area to take a photo of the scene.
 As time goes on, memories fade by photos will properly document the scene of the accident.

 Are the Photographs Admissible If the Person Took Them, Or Does the Store Have to Take Them?

-In most states and in Indiana, the only thing a person must testify is that the picture fairly and accurately represents what the picture portends to represent, and the photograph is admissible.
+In Indiana, a person must testify that the picture fairly and accurately represents what the picture portends to represent, and the photograph is admissible.

 Therefore, if someone fell and said he took the photo when he got up; if garbage is on the floor, and the image fairly and accurately represents what the floor looked like after the person fell, then the pictures are admissible.

 How Long Is Too Long to Wait to Get Medical Attention?

 This is a loaded question.
 A person must get checked out immediately if he is claiming an injury.
 If the date or the time of an incident is point one, then the person should get medical attention as close to point one as possible.

 This is better for two reasons.
 Firstly, he could be really hurt and not know.
 Secondly, the further away he gets from the date of the incident, the more likely the other side will argue, saying that if there was a real injury, the person would have received medical care sooner.

 If someone gets medical attention within 72 hours of an accident, then an insurance company or lawyer cannot make a big deal because the average person would say that he thought he was going to be okay directly after the accident, and that when he woke up the next day, he was sore.
 Afterwards, he made an appointment to see the doctor.
 Naturally, it took a day or two to get in.